 Birthdays: Birthday celebrations are significant events in children's lives.
 Please feel free to celebrate your child's birthday with the camp.
-However, if you plan on bringing in snack items to share, due to allergy and COVID concerns, we ask that you communicate with camp staff a few days beforehand regarding the snack you would like to bring in so that staff can ask if it is okay with other families.
+However, if you plan on bringing in snack items to share, we ask that you communicate with camp staff a few days beforehand regarding the snack you would like to bring in so that staff can ask if it is okay with other families.
 This way we can ensure that we can celebrate properly and address any questions or concerns.